- Academic Standing Certification

 Academic Standing Certification - Students should contact the Registrar's Office with requests to certify enrollment and student status.
 Students who need a letter (for employers or graduate/professional programs) noting specifically that they are in good academic standing should fill out this form and submit it to the SCS Office for Academic Affairs & Compliance at least two weeks prior to the date needed by the requester.

-Leave of Absence (All SCS Students) - Students should complete this form to (a) request a Leave of Absence or (b) request to return from a Leave of Absence.
+Leave of Absence - Students should complete this form to (a) request a Leave of Absence and (b) request to return from a Leave of Absence.
 All students in degree programs are required to request a formal Leave of Absence (LOA) for any fall/spring semester during which they will not be able to attend.
-Students do not have to request a LOA for the summer term.
+Only EMPS students must request a LOA for the summer term.
 However, students on a LOA must request a return prior to any semester in which they hope to resume classes (including summer).
 Students who do not enroll in fall or spring and who do not receive a formal LOA will be withdrawn for failure to register and be subject to re-enrollment and re-admission policies.
 Students who request a LOA during a semester during which they will be concurrently withdrawn from classes will be subject to the registration, payment, and refund deadlines and policies for that semester.
 All enrollment periods and cessations (including Leaves of Absence and Withdrawn for Failure to Register) are recorded on the transcript.

 Privacy Waiver Form – Students are protected by the Family Educational Rights and Privacy Act, a federal law that limits the information about a student shared with parties (including family members and spouses) other than that student.
 To waive this right, the student should complete this form and submit it to the appropriate office within the School of Continuing Studies.

 Re-Enrollment Request Form & Essay (after prior attendance) - This form should only be completed by students who have withdrawn from their programs or who have been withdrawn for failure to register in a prior semester.
-Students are withdrawn for failure to register if they (a) do not register in a fall/spring semester without applying for an official Leave of Absence or (b) do not resume their studies immediately after a Leave of Absence (or do not extend their Leave of Absence).
+Students are withdrawn for failure to register if they (a) do not register in a fall/spring semester without applying for an official LOA (includes summer semester for EMPS students) or (b) do not resume their studies immediately after a LOA (or do not extend their LOA).
 All withdrawn students must request a re-enrollment evaluation.
 These requests will be evaluated on a first-come, first-serve and space-available basis.
 Due to limited seating availability, even students in good academic standing may not be permitted re-enrollment in their requested semester of return.
-Students should complete and submit the Re-Enrollment form & one page essay to the Office of Academic Affairs & Compliance at least four weeks prior to the first day of classes in the semester for which the student is requesting a return.
+Students should complete and submit the Re-Enrollment form & one page essay to the Office of Academic Affairs & Compliance at least two weeks prior to the first day of classes in the semester for which the student is requesting a return.

 Withdrawn students will be subject to additional layers of review by Academic Affairs & Compliance and/or their program's standards committees under the following conditions: (1) They have not been enrolled in their program for two calendar years (six consecutive semesters); (2) they were on academic probation (cumulative GPA under 2.00 for undergraduate students, under 3.00 for graduate students); (3) they were suspended or terminated from the School and University due to a violation of the Honor Code or Student Conduct Code; (4) they were academically terminated or dismissed from the School; (5) they will not be able to complete their degree within the time limit for that degree which is set during their first semester of registration.
 Prior acceptance into a program does not guarantee that a return will be appropriate, advisable, or allowable.